docwire/docwire/README.md

 **The layer your AI pipeline is missing:** Raw documents are rarely LLM-ready.
 Dirty PDFs, malformed email archives, legacy Office files, OCR scans, and mixed-format datasets must be normalized before they can be embedded, chunked, or summarized.
 DocWire ingests and structures that unstructured input into clean, typed document elements—on-premise by default, with structured logging today and an injected audit interface under active development—and optional cloud AI steps.

-**For Businesses:** DocWire processes unstructured data from diverse sources including PDF, Office documents, email boxes, web services, and more.
+**For Businesses:** DocWire processes unstructured, semi-structured, and structured data from diverse sources including PDF, Office documents, email boxes, web services, JSON, XML, CSV, and more.
 It integrates cloud and local AI models as explicit processing steps.
-Database and ERP connectors are planned as input/output extensions.
+Direct database, ERP, message-queue, and industrial-stream connectors are planned extensions.

-**Input and Output Sources:** Email boxes, local filesystem, and web services can be connected to DocWire pipelines today.
+**Input and Output Sources:** Email boxes, local filesystem, structured files such as JSON, XML, and CSV, and HTTP/web services can be connected to DocWire pipelines today.
 Cloud drives, ERP systems, relational databases, message queues, and industrial data streams are planned extensions.
 Cloud AI providers are supported through explicit pipeline integrations, not hidden background calls.

 <a name="roadmap"></a>
 ## Roadmap